jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 test factory with a dictionary
 *********************************************************************************

-The difference between the call to the ``factory`` :ref:`function<what is a function?>` and the expected :ref:`dictionary<what is a dictionary?>` in the test is that one has a year of birth and the other does a calculation with the year of birth.
+The difference between the call to the :ref:`factory function<test_factory_w_keyword_arguments>` and the expected :ref:`dictionary<what is a dictionary?>` in the test is that one has a year of birth and the other does a calculation with the year of birth.
 The other things are the same.

 ----